 The 2020 Africa-France Summit for sustainable cities and regions

-In its 28th edition, the 2020 Africa-France Summit will for the first time bring political and economic stakeholders and the public together to address the major challenges of the years to come.Stéphanie Rivoal
+For its 28th edition, the 2020 Africa-France Summit will for the first time bring political and economic stakeholders and the public together to address the major challenges of the years to come.Stéphanie Rivoal

-An exceptional gathering of stakeholders with an interest in cities and regions
+A unique gathering of stakeholders with an interest in cities and regions

 The 2020 Africa-France Summit is an opportunity to bring together stakeholders from institutions (French and African Heads of State and Government), the public sector (relevant ministries, mayors, governors and heads of regional councils, government agencies, international and regional organizations) and financial institutions (banks, insurance firms, investment funds, foundations and multilateral, regional and bilateral funds), private companies (start-ups, SMEs and major groups) and stakeholders from civil society (non-profit organizations for young people, women and disadvantaged neighbourhoods, NGOs, unions, federations, cooperatives and professional associations).

 As Secretary-General of the 2020 Africa-France Summit, Ambassador Stéphanie Rivoal aims to celebrate the tangible action carried out by African and French stakeholders in their cities and regions.
 As Africa’s economy and population grow, the issues that arise as a result of urbanization — which should be sustainable — are becoming increasingly urgent.